dj-wasabi/ansible-zabbix-javagateway/README.md

 --------------

 There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:

 * `zabbix_version`: This is the version of zabbix.
 Default it is 2.4, but can be overriden to 2.2 or 2.0.

+* `zabbix_repo`: True / False.
+When you already have an repository with the zabbix components, you can set it to False.

 Dependencies
 ------------